scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

     case _ => None
 ```

-We can also check for the type of an expression
+We can also check for the type of an expression:

 ```scala
 def valueOf(x: Expr[Any])(using Quotes): Option[Any] =